CloudLabs-MOC/CloudLabs-SEED/Network Security/Morris Worm (a future chapter)/Morris-Worm.md

 suggest that students work on the buffer-overflow lab first before working on this lab, so they can focus on the worm part in this lab.

 Lab environment.
-This lab has been tested on our pre-built Ubuntu 20.04 VM, which can be downloaded from the SEED website.
-Since we use containers to set up the lab environment, this lab does not depend much on the SEED VM.
-You can do this lab using other VMs, physical machines, or VMs on the cloud.
+You can perform the lab exercise on the SEED VM provided by the Cloudlabs.

 ## 2 The Lab Setup and the SEED Internet Emulator